 Canadian Blue-Chip Stock #1: Canadian Pacific Kansas City Limited (CP)

-This North American railway stock is the result of a recent merger between Canadian Pacific and Kansas City Southern, and the combined entity just reported second-quarter revenues of U.S.$2.4 billion, which was up 44% YOY and factors in Kansas City Southern’s second-quarter 2022 revenues in the comparison.
+This North American railway stock is the result of a recent merger between Canadian Pacific and Kansas City Southern, and the combined entity just reported third-quarter revenues of U.S.$2.4 billion, which was up 40% YOY and factors in Kansas City Southern’s revenues in the comparison.

 Canadian Blue-Chip Stock #2: Bank of Montreal (BMO)

-As one of Canada’s richest and oldest banks, Bank of Montreal is one of the safest ways to play the banking recovery.
-Sales are expected to improve more than 20% this year (though earnings are projected to be essentially flat) before coming back to earth next year (6.6% projected sales growth); the company pays a generous dividend (4.7% yield); and the stock trades at a mere 9 times forward earnings.
-BMO stock is a rock-solid way to play Canada’s financial recovery.
-And the stock looks buyable right here.
+As one of Canada’s richest and oldest banks, Bank of Montreal is one of the safest ways to play a banking recovery.
+Sales are expected to improve more than 20% this year (though earnings are projected to be essentially flat) before coming back to earth next year (6.6% projected sales growth); the company pays a generous dividend (5.3% yield); and the stock trades at 11 times forward earnings.
+BMO stock is a rock-solid (and oversold) way to play Canada’s financial recovery.

 Canadian Blue-Chip Stock #3: Nutrien (NTR)